10 Unique Facts about the Pantheon you probably didn’t know

 Santi is the last name of the famous Renaissance painter Raphael whose tomb is inside the Pantheon.
 Langdon believed that the “demon hole” could have been the oculus.
 However, this error was rectified when it was revealed by a local guide that Raphael designed a tomb (an earthy tomb) inside the church of Santa Maria del Popolo where the famous demon hole was also discovered.

-For fans of these two movies, our sister company Stefano Rome Tours offers full-day tours highlighting the most important places featured in these movies:
+For fans of these two movies, consider a day tour from Rome with our sister company Stefano Rome Tours offers full-day tours highlighting the most important places featured in these movies:

 Vacanze Romane (Full Day tour from Rome and Shore Excursion from Civitavecchia)